 A new page will open and you will see an authentication token.
 Copy it.
 If you see an error or an empty text box, you need to investigate the error.
 There should be an error code somewhere in the query string (address bar) in the format “AADSTxxxxx” where xxxxx is five digits.
 For example, “AADSTS50194”.
 Look up this error code with an AI or search engine and resolve the issue.

-You will notice that FluentSMTP is connecting to the app you registered early in the steps.
+You will notice that FluentSMTP is connecting to the app you registered.
 You will see unverified on the dialog box.
 Click it to view details, but this is expected because you did not verify your app registration.

 Once you close the tab, you will not be able to see it again.